-(iii) Flat seed bed: This is used in low rainfall areas or periods or level and well drained land.
+(iii) Flat seed bed: This is used in low rainfall areas or periods of level and well-drained land.
 There may be no other construction in this case, after farmland has been ploughed and harrowed.

-It is used foreclose, growing crops such as rice.
+It is used to foreclose, growing crops such as rice.

-(iv) bed: This should be a Special bed used for initial growing of crops before transplanting to the field or root bed us^ growing crops to maturity.
+(iv) bed: This should be a Special bed used for the initial growth of crops before transplanting to the field or root bed us^ growing crops to maturity.

 Planting operations in cultural practices

-(i) Planting materials such -as seeds, seedlings, cuttings, sucker and so on should be taken from healthy plant sources.
+(i) Planting materials such -as seeds, seedlings, cuttings, suckers and so on should be taken from healthy plant sources.

 (iii) They should be viable and properly stored before use.